Does Weather Affect Cell Service?

-Could rain, snow, hot or cold weather affect your cell phone signal?
+Could rain, snow, or hot weather affect your cell phone signal?

 In a word, yes: weather can affect cell service.
 Cellular network traffic is carried on radio waves, so cell reception can be affected by any atmospheric condition that might similarly affect your FM radio signal.
 In fact, weather can have a direct or an indirect effect on 4G or 5G cell signal but won’t really affect cell signals under 2GHz.